stephdinu/fastAndRecklessBank/README.md

 P.S.
 There are some other technical details that we won't mention here, but are happy to clarify over the phone ;)

+## How to build

+1. Navigate to `frontend`
+2. Run `npm install` in the terminal
+3. Run `npm start`
+4. Build and run the backend in you IDE of choice
+5. Browse to `localhost:3000/`